 - 9.3.1.
 The increase in the percentage of Medicaid-eligible children enrolled in Medicaid. - 9.3.2.
-The reduction in the percentage of uninsured children. - 9.3.3.
-The increase in the percentage of children with a usual source of care. - 9.3.4.
+The reduction in the percentage of uninsured children. - 9.3.3. $\square$ The increase in the percentage of children with a usual source of care. - 9.3.4.
 The extent to which outcome measures show progress on one or more of the health problems identified by the state.

-9.3.5.
-HEDIS Measurement Set relevant to children and adolescents younger than 19.
-9.3.6.
+- 9.3.5.
+HEDIS Measurement Set relevant to children and adolescents younger than 19. - 9.3.6.
 Other child appropriate measurement set.
 List or describe the set used.

-CoverKids plans to use a modified HEDIS measurement set, at a minimum, to evaluate the four core performance measures suggested by CMS including: Immunizations Well child care Appropriate medications for treatment of asthma, and PCP visits.
+CoverKids plans to use a modified HEDIS measurement set, at a minimum, to evaluate the four core performance measures suggested by CMS including:

+- Immunizations

+- Well child care

+- Appropriate medications for treatment of asthma, and PCP visits.

 CoverKids will work with its evaluation contractor to determine additional HEDIS-like or other appropriate measures for evaluation of the program.

-9.3.7.
-If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as: 9.3.7.1.
-Immunizations 9.3.7.2.
-Well childcare 9.3.7.3.
-Adolescent well visits Satisfaction with care 9.3.7.4.
-Mental health 9.3.7.5.
-9.3.7.6.
-Dental care 9.3.7.7.
-Other, please list: 9.3.8.
+- 9.3.7.
+If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as:

+- 9.3.7.1.
+Immunizations

+- 9.3.7.2.
+Well childcare

+- 9.3.7.3.
+Adolescent well visits

+- 9.3.7.4.
+Satisfaction with care

+- 9.3.7.5.
+Mental health

+- 9.3.7.6.
+Dental care

+- 9.3.7.7.
+Other, please list:

+- 9.3.8.
 Performance measures for special targeted populations.

-9.4.
-The state assures it will collect all data, maintain records and furnish reports to the Secretary at the times and in the standardized format that the Secretary requires.
-(Section 2107(b)(1)) (42CFR 457.720) 9.5.
-The state assures it will comply with the annual assessment and evaluation required under Section 10.
+- 9.4. $\square$ The state assures it will collect all data, maintain records and furnish reports to the Secretary at the times and in the standardized format that the Secretary requires.
+(Section 2107(b)(1)) (42CFR 457.720)

+- 9.5.
+A The state assures it will comply with the annual assessment and evaluation required under Section 10.
 Briefly describe the state's plan for these annual assessments and reports.
-(Section 2107(b)(2)) (42CFR 457.750) CoverKids will comply with the annual assessment by submitting a report, utilizing the Framework for Annual Evaluation developed by the National
+(Section 2107(b)(2)) (42CFR 457.750)